swayok/laravel-extended-errors/Readme.md

 **Note**: make sure `'Illuminate\Foundation\Bootstrap\ConfigureLogging'` is really there in parent class and update it required

-Now you will get additional information for errors [screenshot.png](https://raw.githubusercontent.com/swayok/laravel_extended_errors/master/screenshot.png)
+Now you will get additional information for errors:
+[screenshot.png](https://raw.githubusercontent.com/swayok/laravel_extended_errors/master/screenshot.png)